philippejer/vala-language-client-alpha/README.md

 * Find references / references code lens / symbol rename (rename support is limited, use with care)
 * Code completion (crude and hack-ish but still fairly fast and usable in common situations)

+## Building the extension and installing manually

+Usually these steps do the trick:

+* Requires VSCode Extension Manager: `npm i -g vsce`
+* `npm i`
+* `vsce package`

+This will produce a `vala-language-client-x.x.x.vsix` which can then be installed manually with

 ## Troubleshooting

 ### Build file